viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 **for each meta argument**: for each argument code block expects to create a key pair, created manually in AWS console and downloaded .pem file.
 By using generated .pub key
 `ssh-keygen -f file.pem -y > public.pub` and then executed. for more details check `life-cycle-metaargument/for-each.tf`

+## Provisioners ##

+Provisioners are used to execute scripts on a local or remote machine as part of resource creation or destruction.

+Example: After VM launched, install software package required for application.

+Types of provisioners:

+1. local-exec ==> provisioner is the important block.
+Example: After EC2 instance launched, fetch the IP and store it in the file server_ip.txt. check the code block for details `provisioners/local-exec.tf`

+2. remote-exec ==> connection and provisioner are important blocks.
+Example: After EC2 instance launched, install "apache" software.
+Since commands are executed on remote server, we have to provide way for Terraform to connect to remote server.
+Manually create a security group and add the security group id in the terraform code block.
+For details check on `provisioners/remote-exec.tf`

+**Trouble shooting**: While connecting EC2 instance with the terraform some times faces the issue.
+Try to login with the manually if you can bale to do it or not.
+If not we can able to trouble shoot as per the issue.

+**Create time and destroy time provisioner** While executing the terraform code, when resource creating, creation provisioner will execute and when resource is destroying, destroy provisioner will execute.
+Check the code block `provisioner/create-destroy-time-provisioner`.

+**Points to note**: Provisioners are used not only `aws_instance` resources, but also We can use other resources as well.
+Whenever the provisioner failed to execute resource are `tainted` we can check in`terrfaorm.tfstate` file.
+When you ran again with `terraform apply` it will destroy and re-create the resource.